santapong/CapStone-Project/README.md

 # CapStone-Project
-### Note
-1. Can answer with Image, Vedio and link to learn more.
-2. Have genre to search.
-3. Have summery Dashboard. ( Only Deverloper )

 ## Abstract
 This project is a part of Capstone project in Automation Engineering.
 That has a Goal that to create Automation Gen AI for answer question about subject and knowledge of Automation in KMITL.